This page sets out our process for housing complaints.

 If you are not happy with the response, you may ask that it be escalated to stage 2.
 You must ask for this no later than 28 calendar days from our initial reply.

 When you ask for your complaint to be escalated you must explain why.
 The response at stage 1 will tell you how to do this.

-If you are still not satisfied after receiving your stage 2 response, you can refer the matter to a designated person or wait 8 weeks and refer directly to the Housing Ombudsman.
+If you are still not satisfied after receiving your stage 2 response, you can refer the matter directly to the Housing Ombudsman.
 The Housing Ombudsman will only consider complaints if our complaints system has been exhausted.

 We work on housing-related matters with a panel of residents called an 'Excellence Panel'.
 This panel includes complaints sub-group, which meets regularly to discuss any changes in the complaints process and any significant complaints issues.
 Panel members also volunteer in local community hubs and help customers to access the complaints process.

 The Housing Ombudsman asks all landlords to complete and publish a self-assessment of their compliance with the Complaints Handling Code.
 Our self-assessment is published below.